andrewmcodes/andrewm.codes/src/_posts/blog/adding-webmentions-to-a-bridgetown-site.md

 ## Step 5: Render them under the post

 Now for the part that actually shows up on the page.
-I built a [`Webmentions` ViewComponent](https://github.com/andrewmcodes/andrewm.codes/blob/main/src/_components/webmentions.rb) that reads the data file and filters it down to the mentions for the current post.
+I built a [`Webmentions` component](https://github.com/andrewmcodes/andrewm.codes/blob/main/src/_components/webmentions.rb), a [`Bridgetown::Component`](https://www.bridgetownrb.com/docs/components/ruby), that reads the data file and filters it down to the mentions for the current post.

 The matching is simple.
 Every entry in the feed has a `wm-target`, and I keep the ones whose target is this post's absolute URL: